babel/babel-loader/README.md

 * `metadataSubscribers`: Default `[]`.
 Takes an array of context function names.
 E.g. if you passed ['myMetadataPlugin'], you'd assign a subscriber function to `context.myMetadataPlugin` within your webpack plugin's hooks & that function will be called with `metadata`.

+* `hashType`: Default `md4`.
+The hash digest function to use.
+If you hit an `ERR_OSSL_EVP_UNSUPPORTED` error in your application with Node.js 17, it’s likely that your attempting to use an algorithm which is no longer allowed by default with OpenSSL 3.0.
+You can specify `md5` here to fix the issue.

 ## Troubleshooting

 ### babel-loader is slow!